I used to love Christmas. The tree, the pressies, the endless sweets, bad TV and chocolate.

-But if I’m people buying things because I feel I have to then surely that’s disengenuous?
+But if I’m buying people things because I feel I have to, then surely that’s disingenuous?

 I’ve started too late this year and been swept up in tick-box-buying to get Christmas shopping done quickly.
 Next year it will be different.
 I might not go full Scrooge but I’ll certainly be buying less and checking out of the Christmas race to the bottom early.